nina-razmadze/ExpenseTracker/README.md

 Expense Logging: Easily record your daily expenses with a few clicks.
 Categorize your expenses to keep things organized.

 Budget Management: Set monthly or weekly budgets to stay on top of your spending goals.
-Expense Tracker will provide alerts when you approach your budget limits.
+Expense Tracker will provide alerts when you approach your budget limits

 Expense Categories: Customize expense categories to suit your needs.
 Create, edit, or delete categories as required.